Want to follow along with this writing? Sign up Today, it's free and easy

 Well, good luck on the contest, fellow contestant! :)

-over 2 years ago Jimmy said:
+almost 3 years ago Jimmy said:

 Fantastic!
 Well-written and fluid!
 I enjoyed the sister disapproving the mug.
 I appreciated the sense of longing to be young and rebellious again.
 I could picture everything without it all being spelled out for me.
 Also, the monkey story is hilarious.
 She tried to save the monkeys and instead probably hurt more than she helped.
 Youthful, naive, misguided attempt to save the monkeys that the narrator doesn't completely regret because at least she tried something.
 I appreciate that perspective.

-over 2 years ago William D'Andrea said:
+almost 3 years ago William D'Andrea said:

 This does sound like one of the pranks that activists took part in during the late 60's and early 70's.
 I'm glad to see the narrator finally grew up.
 However my concern is about those activists who haven't grown up and still don't act responsibly.